storageos/storageos.github.io/_includes/operator/install.md

 > You can find more examples such as deployments with CSI or deployments referencing a external etcd kv store. store for StorageOS in the [Cluster Operator examples]({%link _docs/reference/cluster-operator/examples.md %}) page.

+If this is your first installation you may wish to follow the [StorageOS Volume guide](/docs/platforms/{{ page.platform }}/firstvolume/) for an example of how to mount a StorageOS volume in a Pod.